darthchild/Spring-Boot-REST-API/README.md

-# Employee Details REST API using Spring Boot
+# REST API using Spring Boot

-This is a simple REST API for managing employee details, implementing basic CRUD operations.
+This is a simple REST API for managing team member details, implementing basic CRUD operations.
 It is built using **Spring Boot** and uses the **H2** in-memory database.

 ## Features